compstorylab/py-allotax/README.md

 ## Frequent questions or issues

 How much data can I run in this tool?
 - The py-allotax supports approximately 2 GB of data.
-We recommend checking the size of your data file.
+We recommend checking the size of your data files.

 Will any data format work?
 - There are specific column/variable names, and the data must be in `.json` format.
 The column names and formats vary across a few of the allotaxonometer tools, so there is a data format conversion function in `utils.py` to go from `.csv` to `.json`.
 See `examples.ipynb` for how to convert your data from `.csv` to `.json`.

+Terminal says there is no `nvm` after installing it.
+- Restart your terminal to activate it.

+Terminal says there is no `node` even after I have already run `py-allotax` methods.
+- This seems to happen when switching environments or changing branches.
+You can simply re-run the installs.
+You should already have `nvm` and be able to start from there.

 I work in a high performance computing (HPC) environment (e.g., UVM's VACC) and the PDF won't render.
 - In a HPC env, we discovered that a conda environment won't be able to discover your chromium location---a requirement to render the graph in a PDF.
 We recommend these solutions: 1) working locally instead, 2) in the HPC environment, run `get_rtd` only to get results and work with the data, 3) use the graph option to get the HTML only because you can open these in your own browser and screenshot or print if few are needed, or 4) the advanced workaround instructions below (we do not recommend as a first resort because working with paths is messy).